 Where to stay in Puno, Peru?

-I stayed in the Cozy hostel in Puno and had a marvelous stay.
+I stayed in the Cozy Hostel in Puno and had a marvelous stay.
 Delicious breakfast of omelet or scrambled eggs, toast, bread, butter, and jam, fruits, juice, and unlimited coffee and coca tea throughout the day made this place my favorite.
-The location is perfect as the hostel is near the plaza and the street goes straight to the lake.
+The location is perfect as the hostel is near the plaza, and the street on which the hostel is located goes straight to the lake.
 They even have a big lively common room with a television and a kitchen to cook all that you want.
+Book Cozy Hostel without any doubt.

-I had also stayed for one night at the Pacha hostel and I promise you I have never stayed in a worse place.
-Though Pacha hostel has good reviews, the staff was not helpful, the breakfast sucked, and the rooms were empty almost giving a melancholic feeling.
+I had also stayed for one night at the Pacha hostel, and I promise you I have never stayed in a worse place.
+Though Pacha hostel has good reviews, the staff were unhelpful, the breakfast was horrible, and the rooms were empty, making the whole place so sad.

 How to get to Puno, Lake Titicaca?